IainKnox/tetris-javascript/README.md

 Contrast Checker
 The first port of call with regards to contrast was Eightshapes Contrast Grid so as to best understand the contrast between all the elements of the site, ensure fonts were readable against backgrounds and that font sizing was consistent to maintain accessibility.
-The resulting output was the following Eightshapes - Yoga Republic The site was tested using A11y colour contrast accessibility checker Contrast Checker to ensure maximum readability and accesibility.
+The resulting output was the following Eightshapes - Yoga Republic The site was tested using A11y colour contrast accessibility checker Contrast Checker to ensure maximum readability and accessibility.
 A11y -
-The site was tested using WAVE, web accessibility evaluation tool Webaim to ensure accessibility criterea were met.
+The site was tested using WAVE, web accessibility evaluation tool Webaim to ensure accessibility criteria were met.
 Lighthouse Scores
 The site was tested for both mobile and desktop scores via Google Lighthouse with multiple tests being conducted. index.html Lighthouse